Cardena Safety Improvements

 An engineering study conducted in 2016 identified the alignment of the intersection, pedestrian safety and pavement markings as three key concerns.

-The community has also shared its concerns about traffic safety in this area.
+The community expressed concerns about traffic safety in this area.
 Peak travel times bring a lot of traffic, including vehicles and foot passengers loading and unloading the ferry, vehicles picking up and dropping off passengers and needing a place to turn around, and buses waiting for passengers.
 Visibility may be reduced after dark or due to weather conditions.

 Accessible pedestrian walkways need to be on both sides of Cardena Road to reduce the number of pedestrians walking on the road.
 A proper turn-around area is needed for vehicles so that they don’t need to do three-point turns.
 Buses need a place to wait for passengers outside of the traffic lane so that vehicles don’t have to use the oncoming traffic lane to pass them.